QuTech-Delft/qtt/docs/introduction.rst

    $ python setup.py develop

-For for Vandersypen research group there are more detailed instructions, read the file `INSTALL-spinqubits.md <INSTALL-spinqubits.md>`_.
+For for Vandersypen research group there are more detailed instructions, read the file `INSTALL-spinqubits.md <https://github.com/VandersypenQutech/spin-projects/blob/master/INSTALL.md>`_ in the spin-projects repository.

 Updating QTT
 ------------

-If you registered qtt with Python via `python setup.py develop`, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`.
+If you registered qtt with Python via ``python setup.py develop`` or ``pip install -e .``, all you need to do to get the latest code is open a terminal window pointing to anywhere inside the repository and run `git pull`.

 If you installed qtt via the pip package you can run the pip install comment again:

 .. code-block:: console

-    $ pip install --upgrade qtt --no-index --find-links file:////tudelft.net/staff-groups/tnw/ns/qt/spin-qubits/software/pip/qtt
+    $ pip install --upgrade qtt

 Usage
 -----